Esty Quesada: Controversies

-That same year, in the TV program Snacks de tele, she stated that "Andalusians are people, but maybe you are a little bit below the rest".
+That same year, in the TV program Snacks de tele, she stated that "Andalusians are people, but maybe they are a little bit below the rest".

 In 2021, she intervened in the Feroz Awards gala with a controversial monologue on ETA terrorism.
 A few months later, in September 2021, in the program La Fábrica de Gabriel Rufián she stated that Vox should be killed, that a limpet bomb should be placed in the wedding of Cristina Pedroche and Dabiz Muñoz, or that the influencer Pelayo Díaz "allegedly deserves death", as a result of which the said party announced that it was going to initiate legal action against both.
-In view of the controversy, Quesada apologized, claiming that she was speaking in a metaphorical way and stating that "I lost my way."
-I always speak in a humorous way, but perhaps this situation did not require it.
-Rufián, for her part, distanced himself from Quesada's comments and said that she didn't agree with them, even though the show wasn't live but was a recording that could have been edited to take out those parts.
+In view of the controversy, Quesada apologized, claiming that she was speaking in a metaphorical way and stating that "I lost my way.
+I always speak in a humorous way, but perhaps this situation did not require it."
+Rufián, for her part, distanced herself from Quesada's comments and said that she didn't agree with them, even though the show wasn't live but was a recording that could have been edited to take out those parts.